KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 8. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+9. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-9. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+10. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [mmm-zabbix-alerts by spectroman](https://github.com/spectroman/mmm-zabbix-alerts)